DaTA677/ProgrammingPracticeProjects/README.md

 ## vectorProject

-Project to showcase various operations done on vectors in C++ like:
+Project to showcase various operations done on vectors in C++ like [here](/vectorProject/PracticeClass.cpp) :

 -   Reversing a vector